 8 Great Fishing Spots in North Dakota

 North Dakota is famous for its lakes and rivers.
+Walleye fishing here is among the best you'll find but there are other whoppers out there: northern pike, bass, perch and even catfish.
 Here are some of the best places to drop a line.

 The Upper Missouri River

 The Missouri River enters North Dakota from Montana just west of Williston.
 The free-flowing river offers a good setting for sauger in the spring and fall.
 And at the western reaches of the river in North Dakota, anglers can find one of the better spots in the country to snag a giant paddlefish in late spring.

 Named for the American Indian woman who helped guide Lewis & Clark 200 years ago, this lake is filled by the Missouri River and contained by the Garrison Dam.
 The huge lake covers more shoreline than the state of California and is home to walleye, northern pike and Chinook salmon, to name a few.